 This Master of Science in Recreation, Parks and Tourism Resources citation accredited program in the Mid-Atlantic region focusing on natural resource recreation tourism, and social dimensions in natural resource management.
 The program prepares students for careers in one of the largest and fastest growing sectors of the West Virginia economy: resource based recreation and tourism.
 Faculty and graduate students conduct applied research on the critical problem of integrating recreation, tourism, and other social considerations into the use of natural resources.
-For additional information, contact Dr. Steven Selin (304) 293-7033, or email sselin@wvu.edu
+For additional information, contact Dr. Jinyang Deng (304) 293-6818, or email jinyang.deng@wvu.edu